AP WNBA Power Poll - WTOP News

-The Associated Press WNBA Power Rankings, as voted by a 12-member panel, with first-place votes in parentheses, records through July 4, all points based on 12 points for a first-place vote through one point for a 12th-place vote and high and low place on ballots:
+The Associated Press WNBA Power Rankings, as voted by a 11-member panel, with first-place votes in parentheses, records through July 11, all points based on 12 points for a first-place vote through one point for a 12th-place vote and high and low place on ballots:

 |W